javiserna/Rotation-models-CTTS/readme.md

 # Set stellar parameters

 Mass = 0.5  # Stellar mass in solar masses (Allowed values 0.3, 0.4, 0.5, and so on until, 1.2)
-Prot = 8.0  # Initial rotation period in days
+Prot_in = 8.0  # Initial rotation period in days
-Macc = 1e-8  # Initial accretion rate in solar masses per year (Suggested values between 1e-10 and 1e-6) Tdisk = 1e7  # Disk lifetime in years (Time when simulation stops) Bfield = 500  # Magnetic field strength in Gauss (Suggested values between 100 and 3500 G) betta = 0.01 # Magnetic field coupling parameter (Similar to Matt et al., 2012)
+Macc_in = 1e-8  # Initial accretion rate in solar masses per year (Suggested values between 1e-10 and 1e-6)
+Tdisk = 1e7  # Disk lifetime in years (Time when simulation stops) Bfield = 500  # Magnetic field strength in Gauss (Suggested values between 100 and 3500 G) betta = 0.01 # Magnetic field coupling parameter (Similar to Matt et al., 2012)